outreachy/creative-works-and-scripts/2023-outreachy-celebration/README.md

 The first design has an Outreachy logo, a summary of what the program stands for: "Paid Remote Internship, and what we stand to achieve: "Supporting Diversity in Open Source and Open Science."

-The second design has a sticker with animals on it is a "manatee mentoring their mentee."
+The second design has a sticker with animals: a "manatee mentoring their mentee."
 It represents Outreachy mentors working with their interns.

 ## Props

-These props can be held by attendees while taking pictures.
+Attendees can hold these props while taking pictures.
 The props can be printed and taped to a stick.
 Attendees can hold them while taking photos with each other or by the Outreachy celebration banner.

 The photo frame can be put on digital social media pictures like Instagram or Mastodon.